tbazant/ai-prompts/common/add-missing-table-headers.md

-Autocomplete table headers and title following these rules:
+# Autocomplete table headers and titles following these rules:

-* If a table is missing a title, infer and add a meaningful title based on the table's content.
+* If a table is missing a title, infer and add a meaningful one based on the table's content.
-* If a table is missing a row header, infer and add the appropriate header based on the corresponding table's row content.
+* If a table is missing row headers, infer and add appropriate ones based on the content of the corresponding rows.
-* If a table is missing a column header, infer and add the appropriate header based on the corresponding table's column content.
+* If a table is missing column headers, infer and add appropriate ones based on the content of the corresponding columns.
-* If the table content does not provide enough information to infer a meaningful header or title, leave a comment explaining the missing header or title.
+* If the table content does not provide enough context to infer a meaningful header or title, leave a comment explaining what is missing.

-Maintain the structure:
+## Maintain the structure:

-* Output the whole updated file including the unmodified parts.
+* Output the entire updated file, including unmodified parts.
-* Do not replace a partial header completely, build upon the existing header structure.
+* Do not completely replace an existing header—improve or expand upon its current structure.
-* Preserve the existing table structure and content.
+* Preserve the table’s existing structure and content.
-* Do not add new rows or columns to the table.
+* Do not introduce new rows or columns.

-When inferring a title, consider the following:
+## When inferring a title:

-* Look for keywords or phrases in the table's content that can be used as a title.
+* Identify key terms or phrases within the table's content that could serve as a meaningful title.
-* Use a concise and descriptive title that summarizes the table's content.
+* Choose a concise, descriptive title that accurately summarizes the table's subject.
-* Avoid using generic titles such as "Table 1" or "Data".
+* Avoid generic titles like "Table 1" or "Data."

-If the updated file is AsciiDoc, respect the following:
+## For AsciiDoc formatting:

-* When adding a new column header, indicate it by inserting `[options="header"]` on a separate line right between the table title and the table's starting string "|===".
+* When adding a new column header, insert `[options="header"]` on a separate line between the table title and the `|===` table delimiter.